-Permanent records are those that will be transferred to the Tasmanian Archive & Heritage Office to be retained as State Archives.
-The Archives Act 1983 establishes 25 years as the maximum required timeframe for the transfer of permanent records to the Tasmanian Archive & Heritage Office unless an extension of time has been approved by the State Archivist.
+Permanent records are those that will be transferred to the Tasmanian Archive and Heritage Office to be retained as State Archives.
+The Archives Act 1983 establishes 25 years as the maximum required timeframe for the transfer of permanent records, unless an extension of time has been approved by the State Archivist.